ramp4-pcar4/ramp4-pcar4/docs/using-ramp4/layers/fancy-properties.md

 Specifies the z-order of how graphics should be drawn on the map.
 While the array structure supports multiple fields, the current version of the ESRI API (`v4.29`) will only support one field.
 If missing, the draw order will be the order that features are returned from the source.

 - `field`: string.
 The field name that contains the values to order by.
 Case sensitive.
 The field must have a numeric or date data type.
 - `arcade`: string.
 An [Arcade](https://developers.arcgis.com/javascript/latest/arcade/) expression that evaluates to a number or date.
 Draw order will be based on the expression result.
+This formula will operate in ESRI's [feature sorting profile](https://developers.arcgis.com/javascript/latest/arcade/#feature-sorting), and uses their variables (`$feature.yourAttributeName` is most useful).
 - `ascending`: boolean.
 If `true`, smaller values will appear "on top" of larger values. `false` will produce the opposite order.
 Defaults to `true`.

 One of `field` or `arcade` must be specified, but not both.